 I have organized my site's textual content along the note/article model, implemented h-card support, applied microformats to my posts, and enabled send and receive webmention support for the following classes:

 I've leveraged a few very useful PHP libraries for collecting, parsing, and sanitizing webmentions:

 Thanks very much to the developers of those libraries, because they saved me many hours of writing code.

 Because I don't use any social media or other proprietary silos, I didn't have to concern myself with POSSE/PESOS issues and my IndieWeb scaffolding was probably a little simpler to build because of that.

-I just finished a UX overhaul of my site's front end, ditching a lot of
+I finished a UX overhaul of my site's front end in late 2019, ditching a lot of

 float hackery for CSS Flexbox layouts and changing the overall look and feel quite a bit.